gbif/checklistbank/checklistbank-nub/README.md

  - extension data is usually aggregated from all sources and then deduplicated at the very end in the post processing

+#### Species within a synonym genus
+If the backbone already contains a synonym genus and in a subsequent source we encoutner an accepted species within that genus try to recombine the species automatically into the currently accepted genus.
+If that name did not yet exist create a doubtful taxon

 #### Identifier extension
  - ignore this extension completely and all identifiers
  - only keep primary source usage key as source identifier